 Internal panel coordinating GEOMAR’s activities and participation opportunities and structural consequences in digital science.
+Examples for institutional activities of the digital council include the innovation of the infrastructure for high-performance modelling and the establishment of data science support for GEOMAR.
 Further information is available on the internal pages.

 Digital Science Initiatives

 - MarDATA– Helmholtz School for Marine Data Science

 - Helmholtz Metadata Collaboration (HMC)

 - ARCHES – Development of heterogeneous, autonomous and interconnected robotic systems for environmental monitoring of the oceans over technical crisis intervention to the exploration of the solar system

 - HGF RF E&E DATA HUB - DataHub Tools